Ubadah ibn al-Samit: Later life and death

 At the end of his military career, 'Ubadah retired to Palestine.
 When Caliph Uthman faced dissidents from the Khawarij sect and portions of the followers of Abdullah ibn Saba.
-'Ubadah was among those who expressed support for Uthman.
-'Ubadah did not appreciate the revolts from the Abdullah ibn Saba followers, which was headed by Yazid ibn Qais and Malik al-Ashtar.
-He, Mu'awiyah, Kharijah ibn Huzafah of Egypt, Anas ibn Malik, Hisham ibn Amir, Abu Darda, and Tabiin pupils of Abdullah ibn Masud were among those from outside Medina who urged the caliphate to take action against the Khawarij dissidents in Medina.
+'Ubadah was among those who expressed support for Uthman, as 'Ubadah opposed the revolts from the Abdullah ibn Saba followers, which was headed by Yazid ibn Qais and Malik al-Ashtar.
+He, Mu'awiya, Kharijah ibn Huzafah of Egypt, Anas ibn Malik, Hisham ibn Amir, Abu Darda, and Tabiin pupils of Abd Allah ibn Mas'ud were among those from outside Medina who urged the caliphate to take action against the Khawarij dissidents in Medina.

 'Ubadah passed in Ramla at the age of seventy two (72) years.
 'Ubadah said on his deathbed: